“You’re graduating from beauty school — now what?”

 Smile a Lot — bring out your best personality, smile a lot, develop a pleasing personality.

-Answer the Questions — during your interview just stay positive, answer questions during the interview, and above all let them know your eager to learn.
+Answer Questions — during your interview just stay positive, answer questions during the interview, and above all let them know your eager to learn.

 Finding a top salon a top that offers training ,team work,and a positive and professional salon environment is crucial.
 Seeking out high end salon owners that run their salons like a business are hard to find.
 The stricter their qualifications and standards the better your opportunities.
 Keep in mind they have an obligation to their customers and their other team members to hire the very best.